 Your students aren’t engaged.
 They aren’t thinking.
 They don’t care.
 And you’re just tired of teaching with notes and lectures and texts.
 Sound familiar?
 It’s time to try something new.

-You can learn more about transforming your instruction as you learn to teach with the NGSS at the Science Teacher Tribe.
-As a Science Teacher Tribe member, you get access to a professional development community full of resources designed to help you make the transition simply and smoothly.
+You can learn more about transforming your instruction as you learn to teach with the NGSS at iExplore Academy.
+Make your transition to the NGSS simple and smooth.
 I’m not going to lie – it definitely takes some work, but it doesn’t have to be confusing or overwhelming or a struggle.
-It’s about adopting a new mindset, and our workshops and resources are designed to support you through it.
+It’s about adopting a new mindset, and iExplore Academy courses are designed to support you through it.
 Learn more here, and check with your district about obtaining funding.